rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

 The above chart contains all necessary resources needed to build and run a Tekton pipeline.
 Some of the key things to note above are:
 * `eventlistener` -  listens to incoming events like a push to a branch.
-* `trigger` - the eventlisterner specifies a trigger which in turn specifies:
+* `trigger` - the `eventlistener` specifies a trigger which in turn specifies:
    * `interceptor` - it receives data from the event
    * `triggerbinding` - extracts values from the event interceptor
    * `triggertemplate` - defines `pipeline` run resource template in its definition which in turn references the pipeline

-(- **Note**: We do not need to define interceptor and triggertemplates in every trigger while using stakater Tekton pipeline chart.)
+(- **Note**: We do not need to define interceptor and trigger templates in every trigger while using stakater Tekton pipeline chart.)
 * `pipeline` -  this is the pipeline definition, it wires together all the items above (workspaces, tasks & secrets etc) into a useful & reusable set of activities.
 * `tasks` - these are the building blocks of Tekton.
 They are the custom resources that take parameters and run steps on the shell of a provided image.
 They can produce results and share workspaces with other tasks.

 ### SAAP preconfigured cluster tasks:
 SAAP is shipped with many ready-to-use Tekton cluster tasks.
 Let's take a look at some of the tasks that we will be using to construct a basic pipeline.

-Navigate to the Openshift Console using Forecastle.
+Navigate to the OpenShift Console using Forecastle.
 Select Tasks under Pipeline in sidebar.
 Select the ClusterTasks tab and search stakater.
 Here you will see all the tasks shipped with SAAP.

 ![stakater-clustertasks](./images/stakater-clustertasks.png)